softmagnet/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_

+### \[Proposed\] \[Unfinished\] Adding a Student to a class
+When adding a student, a Class is automatically created if a class at the same timing doesn't already exist.
+The AddCommandParse parses the user input to obtain the classTiming (denoted by parameter `/ct`), and uniquely identifies the class.
+Afterwards, an AddCommand is created with the `Class` and `Student`, after which it checks whether an existing class with the same timing exists and adds the student to the `Class`'s classList and if not, adds the student to the new class created.

 ### \[Proposed\] \[Unfinished\] Deleting Tuition Class
 To delete a tuition class, the 'deleteclass' command is used.